yrks12/ShabbatMovie/README.md

 - **Adjust User Activity Simulation**:
   To modify the user activity simulation, you can change the actions in the `simulate_user_activity` function.

-## Important Notes

-- Ensure that the computer does not go into sleep mode, as this will interrupt the script.
-- The script includes a fail-safe for `pyautogui` (moving the mouse to the top-left corner of the screen will abort the script).

-## License

-This project is licensed under the MIT License.

-## Acknowledgments

-- [PyAutoGUI](https://pyautogui.readthedocs.io/en/latest/) for simulating user input.
-- [VideoLAN](https://www.videolan.org/) for VLC Media Player.
 ```